This post may contain affiliate links.

 • Bok Choy: it’s a type of Chinese cabbage with crisp white stalks and tender, dark green leaves.
 It’s known for its mild, slightly sweet flavor.
 Find it in the produce area near the cabbage and fennel.

-Here’s How Easy It Is to Make
+How to Make Lo Mein

 1. For the sauce, whisk together the soy sauce, hoisin, ginger, and sriracha.
 You won’t need this for a while, so set it aside.
 (Or better yet, I like to make it a day or two ahead of time and store it in the fridge.)